Download

 require_once 'HTMLPurifier.auto.php';

-For detailed installation instructions, read the INSTALL document.
+For detailed installation instructions, read the

 Mailing list

+You can be notified of new releases by a low-traffic announce list.
+Subscribe at the mailman page.
 We take your privacy very seriously and will not use emails submitted to this web form for any other purposes.

 You can also subscribe to a moderately higher traffic, unmoderated mailing list intended for development discussion and user support at Google Groups.